outdreamer/build-a-cure-1/docs/to_do.md

 - finish get object functions

-- finish is_valid function using pubchem search api & error message

-- finish tuning output of treatments to list actual treatments from articles
-  - make sure it adds nothing if theres no treatment in the article - this is related to intent function
+- fix plural form of duplicate objects in sets

+- remove nouns, verbs, adverbs & adjectives from objects:
+  - components
+  - compounds
+  - remove common nouns analysis, basis, dis/order, diagnosis from conditions
+- same line in functions: expressionactivity
 - do a check for full keyword matching before adding a partial match
   compounds: 'disease'
   causal_layers: 'cr,ratio'
+  metrics: 'administration'

+- add function output to verbs index

+- finish is_valid function using pubchem search api & error message

+- integrate conditions/symptoms
+- integrate treatments/compounds

+- finish treatment failure condition
+  - make sure it adds nothing if theres no treatment in the article - this is related to intent function

 - make a list of common intent synonyms & store - ie, diagnose